Spanking Deficit Disorder (SDD) Is Ruining a Generation of Children

-The old saying "Spare the rod and spoil the child" is not an exact quote from the bible.
+- The old saying "Spare the rod and spoil the child" is not a verbatim quote from the Bible.
 But it is definitely a truth correctly drawn from a number of Scriptures, as we will see below.
 Spanking children was a "given" in the Bible as one important part of a biblical package of effective child-raising methods.

 • If you wish to fulfill your parenting duty biblically, you will need to include spanking in the broad mix of your parenting responsibilities.
 The failure of too many modern parents in this regard has led to the growing epidemic that I call “Spanking Deficit Disorder” (SDD).

 - •• I have written in broader scope and more detail elsewhere about Raising Godly Children.
 I refer the interested reader to that article to get a broader perspective on effective parenting.
 In the balance of this article, I intend to focus narrowly on one great error in modern parenting — that is, the failure of parents to spank unruly, disobedient, or defiant children.
 My support for this position will be from the Scriptures of the Bible, and specifically from the Proverbs, which teach extensively on this.

 - • Some years ago a pediatrician was lecturing in Anchorage, Alaska.
 He commented (correctly) that the Bible does teach spanking, but he added his personal opinion that the “Bible is wrong”.
 Well, at least he was being honest in both comments: (1) spanking is biblical, and (2) he did not personally believe the Bible’s teaching on it.
 Those who share his disbelief are likely to leave this article at this point.
 Those who do believe that the Bible’s teachings are true, please allow the following Scriptures to shape your thinking on spanking.
 Years from now, parents, you will be thankful!